EXECUTIVE DIRECTOR AND WATER LOVER

-Jonelle’s professional interests include the preservation of public lands, wildlife, pollution prevention and industrial hygiene (mold, lead-based paint and asbestos).
+Jonelle’s professional interests include the preservation of public lands, wildlife, pollution prevention, hazard mitigation and industrial hygiene (mold, lead-based paint and asbestos).
 Her favorite duty at Sustainable Sandhills is running the organization’s artisans markets, where she can work with the farmers, crafters and entrepreneurs who are the cornerstones of our Sandhills economy.

 When she is not leading Sustainable Sandhills and working to preserve the environmental, economic and social resources of the Sandhills, Jonelle is probably somewhere near the water – paddling on it, swimming in it, relaxing by it.